 During treatment with this medication, you must drink more fluids than usual and pass urine frequently to help avoid kidney and bladder side effects.
 Ask your doctor how much you should drink and how often to empty your bladder each day, and follow these instructions carefully.

-If you are using the capsules, swallow them whole.
-Do not open, chew, or crush the capsules.
-If you have accidental contact with broken capsules, wash your hands thoroughly right away.
+Swallow the tablets/capsules whole.
+Do not chew or crush the tablets/capsules.
+Do not open the capsules.
+If you have accidental contact with broken tablets/capsules, wash your hands thoroughly right away.

 Since this drug can be absorbed through the skin and lungs and may harm an unborn baby, women who are pregnant or who may become pregnant should not handle this medication or breathe dust from the tablets or capsules.